1and1internet/debian-8-apache/README.md

-# Apache on Ubuntu 16.04 LTS (Xenial Xerus)
+# Apache on Debian 8 'jessie'

 This image provides a common apache based hosting environment.
 The intent is for the web content itself to be stored in persistent storage wihch is then mounted in to this image at `/var/www`

 ## Updates

-Please consult [the official Ubuntu site](https://www.ubuntu.com/info/release-end-of-life) for information on when this version of Ubuntu becomes end of life.
+Please consult https://www.debian.org/releases/ for information on when this version of Debian becomes end of life.

 ## Usage